OWASP/www-project-timegap-theory/index.md

 ## Licensing

-OWASP/TimeGap-Theory is licensed under the Apache License 2.0
+OWASP TimeGap Theory is licensed under the Apache License 2.0